exasol/virtual-schema-common-document-files/doc/performance_blog_post/performance_blog_post.md

 So my first step was to write automated performance tests for the Parquet loading.
 Don't get me wrong.
 It's not that we did not have any tests before.
 Of course, we had unit and integration tests for the Virtual Schema that make sure that it works as expected.
 But since this is a rather new product we did not have automated performance tests yet.

-Until now, we checked the performance of Virtual Schema manually by starting a cluster and querying a parquet formatted dataset.
+Until now, we checked the performance of Virtual Schema manually by starting a cluster and querying a Parquet formatted dataset.
 However, for these performance improvements we needed more test cases and also more reliability.

 While for our integration tests we use the docker version of Exasol (which is absolutely sufficient for functional testing), for the performance test we want to test with a real-live setup.
 So we decided to test with a 4 node cluster (with `c5.4xlarge` instance types) on AWS.
 There, we load the files from S3 using the [s3-document-files-virtual-schema](https://github.com/exasol/s3-document-files-virtual-schema).